Discover 33 Delightful Things to Do in Mallorca, Spain!

 Caves of Hams

-You can visit both sets of caves on this full-day Caves of Drach and Hams tour.
-(It also includes a stop at the pretty fishing village of Porto Cristo.)
+You can visit both sets of caves on this full-day Caves of Drach and Hams tour (with a stop at the pretty fishing village of Porto Cristo.)

 The Archduke Ludwig Salvador, who fled Viennese court life for Mallorca, lived at San Marroig.